Sha Tau Kok: Border with mainland China

 Traffickers would enter Chung Ying Street with visitor permits, some making several trips a day acquiring goods and abusing the custom tariff limits on goods such as baby formula, soaps, electronics, and fabrics.
 These traffickers would then unload their burden to collect their pay inside Shatoujiao, or sell further inland in the mainland for greater profits.
 Although there are a lot of goods leaving Hong Kong from Sha Tau Kok via Chung Ying Street, there is also an inflow of foodstuffs and other commodities that come through from China into Hong Kong throughout the day, only limited by the closure of the Chinese customs post.

 A variety of items have been smuggled through the border.
 In 1996, 2,511 kilograms of raw uninspected meat was seized in a single case.
-In 1997, counterfeit trademarked clothes and imported garments without license valued at over $4.5 million were seized.
+In 1997, counterfeit trademarked clothes and imported garments without licence valued at over $4.5 million were seized.
 Live chickens, pirated CDs, animal products of protected species as pangolins, owls, eagles and tigers have also been seized.
 Attempted drugs trafficking is common to the present day, with cocaine, methamphetamine, and cannabis being intercepted at the Sha Tau Kok border.
 Illegally imported pet animals such as cats and dogs, are also common.

 The control point of access to Shenzhen is located northwest of the hill in Shan Tsui (山咀).
 It is possible to travel into Shatoujiao on the China side, via the Sha Tau Kok border.
 A dedicated coach line, the Sha Tau Kok express (沙頭角快線), runs at a regular schedule from Sheung Shui MTR station, Fan Ling MTR station, Kowloon Tong, and Yau Ma Tei.
 Travellers are taken through the Shek Chung Au (石涌凹) border checkpoint without a permit search, then head directly to the Sha Tau Kok Control Point.

-Here, passengers disembark, go through customs, and have their documents processed, before reboarding the coach to be driven to the mainland border immigration checkpoint.
+There, passengers disembark, go through customs, and have their documents processed, before reboarding the coach to be driven to the mainland border immigration checkpoint.
 There, they disembark and take all their belongings through the mainland Chinese customs and again have their documents processed.
 Travellers from outside China are advised to obtain entry visas from the appropriate authorities, or via a travel agent before attempting the entry.
 Hong Kong residents of Chinese nationality should hold Home Return Permits for entry into China.